Transcendental Meditation technique: By scholars

-Government
+By government

 In 1968, the Maharishi conducted a one-hour meeting with Secretary General of the United Nations U Thant.
 In the 1970s, courses in the TM technique were conducted at 47 military installations around the world (including eight in the U.S.), with 150 enrolling in the course at the West Point military academy.
 The TM technique was also taught at five U.S. federal prisons, and three in Germany and Canada.
 During this period, ten U.S. senators and more than 100 Congressional staff members learned the technique.
 In 1972, the Maharishi met with the Governor of Illinois (Daniel Walker) and received a standing ovation when he addressed the Illinois state legislature before they passed a resolution characterising Maharishi's Science of Creative Intelligence as useful for Illinois public schools.
 In 1974, TM was cited in two Congressional records regarding the SCI course being offered at 30 American universities and the technique being "in use" in some American prisons, mental institutions and drug rehabilitation centers.